 While Registered Nurses and Licensed Practical nurses perform similar duties, the work of an RN is more in-depth.
 LPNs often work under the supervision of RNs to provide more basic patient care.
 After completion of an LPN diploma, Southeast Tech requires an additional year of coursework and 750 hours work experience to obtain an RN associate degree.

 Southeast Tech also offers a unique LPN-to-RN track.
-Southeast Tech LPN graduates with work experience can easily transition into STI's Registered Nursing program.
+Southeast Tech LPN graduates with work experience can easily transition into STC's Registered Nursing program.

 What Makes Southeast Tech Different?

 During your training as a Registered Nurse, you will study in STC’s high-tech Sullivan Health Science Center.
 You will attend lab and clinical on Southeast Tech’s campus or at a designated clinical site.
 Online classes also are offered.
 Your degree is backed by these other career-boosters:

 Accreditation: Southeast Tech’s LPN-to-RN program is accredited by the Accreditation Commission for Excellence in Nursing.